-The statement below is required by Australian legislation and should be read in conjunction with the table on page 27.
+The statement below is required by Australian legislation and should be read in conjunction with the table on page 26.

-Did you Know?
+Did you know

 Small differences in both investment performance and fees and costs can have a substantial impact on your long term returns.

-For example, total annual fees and costs of 2% of your account balance rather than 1% could reduce your final return by up to 20% over a 30-year period (for example, reduce it from \$100,000 to \$80,000).
+For example, total annual fees and costs of 2% of your account balance rather than 1% could reduce your final return by up to 20% over a 30 year period (for example, reduce it from \$100,000 to \$80,000).
 You should consider whether features such as superior investment performance or the provision of better member services justify higher fees and costs.
-Your employer may be able to negotiate to pay lower administration fees.
-Ask ANZ Staff Super or your financial adviser.

-To find out more
+You or your employer, as applicable, may be able to negotiate to pay lower administration fees.
+Ask the fund or your financial adviser.

-If you would like to find out more, or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) website (www.moneysmart.gov.au) has a superannuation calculator to help you check out different fee options.
+Find out more

+If you would like to find out more, or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) website (moneysmart.gov.au) has a superannuation fee calculator to help you check out different fee options.
 The account management fee is a fixed percentage of your account balance (up to a balance of \$500,000) and only investment-related expenses (such as fees charged by ANZ Staff Super's investment managers) are deducted from investment earnings before the unit prices of its investment options are determined.
 Therefore, ANZ Staff Super is unable to negotiate fees with individual members.